40712ef4f9/nf_a/Readme.txt

 * Diplomatics
   - you can adjust your reputation, or trade zones/stations by call a NPC-Station-DefenceOfficer and use Diplomatics
   - this is also available at Mercenary-Plunder-Ships at call them, based on your Firepower you can offer Money, or force them to not do anything stupid - this will effect the behavior (from called ship) ~12-24h

+* deconstruct station
+you can call engineer and have the option to destroy (fully remove) a single storage/production or whole buildsteps in case you have removed the manager